eliihen/web-worker/README.md

     // Really resource-intensive code involving result

-    postMessage(result);
+    return result;

     }).then(function (result) {
       // PostMessage from above returns here when completed console.log("result:", result)
   });
 ```

-To run the then-function, you need to run a postMessage in the main function.
-This is because the code is run completely separately from the main javascript-thread and there is no way for it to know when it has completed unless it is explicitly told so.
+Calling return in the main function will cause a postMessage to be sent to the main thread with the provided data.
+The then method is then called with a result parameter containing the returned data.
+All this happens behind the scenes, and the isolated nature of web workers is a lot easier to deal with.

 Web workers are *really* isolated from the rest of the code, so the only way to pass parameters to the function above is via a provided params array after the function.
-Just putting in a variable from an outside scope will always result in undefined.
+Just calling a variable from an outside scope will always result in undefined.
 An example of the correct syntax:

 ```
   WebWorker.run(function (message) {